 CONCLUSIONS

 This study investigated the bioaccumulation and biotransformation of inorganic As in different tissues of Nile tilapia (Oreochromis niloticus) exposed to As(III) and As(V) at different concentrations (5.0 and 10.0 mg L-1) and for different exposure periods (1 and 7 days).
-The ability of Nile tilapia to bioaccumulate inorganic As varied depending on the As species, since the fish exposed to As(III) showed higher levels of As in all the tissues studied, when compared to As(V) exposure.
-For both exposures, the highest concentrations of As were found in the liver and the stomach, followed by the gills and muscle.
-The inorganic As species were biotransformed into organic methylated forms (MMA and DMA), with subsequent conversion to nontoxic AsB, which was the predominant species.
-Finally, the antagonistic assay between As(III) and Se(IV) revealed that selenium is capable of reducing As toxicity in the bioaccumulation process in the different tissues of Nile tilapia, with the selenium acting as a chemical antagonist.
+The ability of Nile tilapia to bioaccumulate inorganic As varied depending on the As species.
+The fish exposed to As(III) showed higher levels of As in all the tissues studied when compared to As(V) exposure.
+For both treatments, the highest mass fractions of As were found in the liver and the stomach, followed by the gills and muscles.
+The inorganic As species were biotransformed into organic methylated forms (MMA and DMA), with subsequent conversion to nontoxic AsB, the predominant species.
+Finally, the antagonistic assay between As(III) and Se(IV) revealed that selenium can reduce As toxicity in the bioaccumulation process in the different tissues of Nile tilapia, with the selenium acting as a chemical antagonist.

 CRedit AUTHOR CONTRIBUTION STATEMENT